DhruvRanna/DhruvRanna/README.md

 ---

 ## 👨‍💻 About Me
-💡 Passionate about creating impactful projects that solve real-world problems
+💡 Passionate about creating impactful projects that solve real-world problems.
-🌱 Always exploring new technologies and contributing to open-source 🚀 Building scalable AI, automation, and software solutions
+🌱 Always exploring new technologies and contributing to open-source.
+🚀 Building scalable AI, automation, and software solutions.

 ---